-Before closing the hood, be sure all filler caps are on properly.
-Then, lift the hood to relieve pressure on the hood prop rod.
-Remove the hood prop rod from the prop rod holder in the rear passenger side of the engine compartment and secure it to the retainer on the underside of the hood.
-The prop rod must click into place when returning it to the retainer to prevent hood damage.

-2. Lower the hood above the vehicle and release it so it fully latches.
-Check to make sure the hood is closed and repeat the process if necessary.
+- Before closing the hood, be sure all filler caps are on properly, and all tools are removed. - Lift the hood and remove the hood prop rod from the underside of the hood.
+Return the prop rod to its retainer.
+The prop rod must click into place when returning ti to the retainer to prevent hood damage. - Lower the hood 20 cm (8 in) above the vehicle and release it.
+Check to make sure the hood is latched completely.
+Repeat this process with additional force if necessary.